vipulnaik/diet-exercise-health/events/2024/2024-10-17-anal-swelling.md

 wipe followed by a dry wipe).

 I've continued to refrain from walnuts and sauerkraut.

+### 2024-10-25

+Things mostly continued on the trajectory of very gradual improvement.
+I continued following the same practices as I had been, with one change: I consumed a small amount of walnuts with my evening meal.
+This was about 25-35% of what I typically consume in a single meal.

 ## Comparison with previous anal swelling incidents